mim-solutions/MIM-OCR/README.md

 MIT License.
 See [LICENSE.txt](LICENSE.txt) for details.

 # For Maintainers
-Building new version of the package: `python3.9 -m build` Uploading new version to pypi: `twine upload dist/*`
+Building new version of the package: run `python3.9 -m build` from the main folder.

+Uploading new version to pypi: `twine upload dist/*` (two newly created files).